highchair/artinruins-com/_property/box-office.md

 We love the design of this building and the way it fits in while also adding to an industrial area with industrial materials.
 The way the stacked Lego-like containers jut out and cantilever gives the structure some drama, and the colors make it playful instead of harsh and metallic.
 We actually had the pleasure of working in this building on the 3rd floor for two years.
 We liked it, though the metal could make it very cold in the winter at times.
 We especially love that many of the original tenants still occupy offices in the 12 available spaces.

 It also does not hurt that the building reused material that would otherwise be sold to China for scrap.
 The building was constructed for about half the cost that new construction would cost at a difficult time after the 2008-2009 economic and housing market crash, as the news story below details.
-We love that the building is also greener than most LEED platinum buildings.
+We love that the building is also greener than most <span class="abbr">LEED</span> platinum buildings.
 To us, its all around brilliant.

 ### Project Credits & Links